Compute Geometric Material Properties

 The 3D Inhomogeneity tool analyzes material heterogeneity by dividing the structure into defined sub-volumes and calculating histograms of solid volume fraction or material fraction.
 This provides a clear visualization of spatial variations within the material.

-With the option Solid Size Distribution, one characterizes the solid material size distribution by fitting spheres into the solid material phase.
+With the option Solid Size Distribution, the solid material size distribution is characterized by fitting spheres into the solid material phase.
 This purely geometrical method does not distinguish between single objects / grains in the material (single grains can be identified with the module GrainFind).

-The Percolation Path option calculates the maximum diameter of a spherical particle that can traverse the medium through the solid material phase.
-It also determines the corresponding shortest path.
+The Percolation Path option is used to calculate the maximum diameter of a spherical particle that can traverse the medium through the solid material phase and also determines the shortest path.
 Additionally, users can compute specific cases, such as the five largest path diameters (along with their shortest paths) or the eight shortest paths for a given path diameter.
-The movement of spheres along these paths is visualized and animated.
+The movement of spheres along these paths is represented visually and animated.

 The feature Estimate Surface Area is vital for characterizing material microstructures as it quantifies the total interfacial region where key physical and chemical processes occur.
 This metric reveals critical information about reaction sites, diffusion paths, and interphase interactions, enabling researchers to predict and optimize material behavior in applications such as catalysis, adsorption, and energy storage.
 [2]

-With Estimate Three-Phase Contact Line one captures the regions where three distinct phases converge.
+Estimate Three-Phase Contact Line is an option that allows users to identify the regions where three distinct phases converge.
 This analysis provides valuable insights into wetting dynamics, capillary forces, and interfacial reactivity, which are critical for optimizing processes like emulsification, catalysis, and energy conversion.

-Minkowski Parameters offer a powerful way to quantify the geometry and topology of complex microstructures.
-By calculating these parameters—such as volume, surface area, curvature, and connectivity, researchers can objectively describe features that are otherwise difficult to characterize visually.
-This quantitative insight is essential for correlating microstructural characteristics with material properties.
+Minkowski Parameters provide a robust method to quantify the geometry and topology of complex microstructures.
+By calculating these parameters - such as volume, surface area, curvature, and connectivity - researchers can objectively describe features otherwise difficult to characterise visually.
+This quantitative insight is essential to correlate microstructural characteristics with material properties.
+[2]

-The option GAD Object Orientation allows you to compute the orientation tensor for a given object type.
-In this way one can check the orientation for all geometries created with GeoDict, for example with GrainGeo or FiberGeo.
+The GAD Object Orientation option is used in the computation of the orientation tensor for a given object type.
+With it, it is possible to check the orientation of all geometries created with GeoDict, including those created with GrainGeo or FiberGeo.

 The Chord Length Distribution (CLD) enables precise comparison of complex media geometries.
 Unlike traditional size distribution methods, CLD is particularly useful for 2D cross-sections where direct size measurements are impractical.
 By analyzing chord lengths - linear segments traversing the solid phases - it provides insights into solid connectivity, anisotropy, and heterogeneity.